w-ndscar/KB_Articles/KB/Windows Docs/Clone SSD (SATA) to NVMe.md

 4. Open Command Prompt as an administrator and type the following command
 5. `bcdboot C:\Windows /s C:`
 6. Replace the OS drive letter if its different from C:
+7. Go back to Step 4 and continue the validation process

 ***